-Mexican Man Sentenced to Prison for Illegally Reentering the United States After Prior Deportation
+Mexican Man from Florida Sentenced to Prison for Illegally Reentering the United States After Being Deported

 A man who illegally returned to the United States after being deported was sentenced today to almost three months in federal prison.